Chinese architecture: 20th century

+Traditional architecture lining the streets of Gubeikou, a garrison town on the northern side of the Great Wall along the Chao River, c.
+1920s.

 During the 1930s and the 1940s, architectural debate in China occurred over adaptation of Western modernism or using traditional Chinese architectural forms with modern materials and construction.

 During the years 1952 to 1954, socialist realism from the Soviet Union influenced Chinese architecture.
 Modernism and the Chinese national style were other major trends in that period.

 Architecture was a highly political topic in the middle of the 1950s.

 During the Great Leap Forward, architectural projects were managed according to the strategy of the Three Simultaneities, a process that involved designing, preparing materials, and building at the same time.

 Rammed earth construction was both practically and ideologically important during the rapid construction of the Daqing oil field and the related development of Daqing.
 The "Daqing Spirit" represented deep personal commitment in pursuing national goals, self-sufficient and frugal living, and urban-rural integrated land use.
 Daqing's urban-rural landscape was said to embody the ideal communist society described by Karl Marx because it eliminated (1) the gap between town and country, (2) the gap between workers and peasants, and (3) the gap between manual and mental labor.

 Drawing on the Daqing experience, China encouraged rammed earth construction in the mid-1960s.
 Starting in 1964, Mao Zedong advocated for a "mass design revolution movement".
 In the context of the Sino-Soviet split, Mao urged that planners should avoid the use of Soviet-style prefabricated materials and instead embrace the proletarian spirit of on-site construction using rammed earth.
 The Communist Party promoted the use of rammed earth construction as a low-cost method which was indigenous to China and required little technical skill.

 Reinforced concrete, brick-infill, and prefabricated materials were used increasingly following the Wall Reform Movement of 1973–1976 and were promoted in publications such as Architectural Journal.

 In 2014, the city of Datong started to rebuild the Datong ancient city wall and buildings in traditional architecture, although the effort received skepticism and opposition by citizens, many later praised the mayor for bringing back traditional Chinese aesthetics.
 Starting with the Northern Wei dynasty 1,600 years ago, Datong was a beautiful capital.
 It continued to thrive in the Liao and Jin dynasties, and later regained prominence as a major strategic centre in the Ming dynasty (1368–1644).